Public exhibition has closed

-Walka Water Works is a heritage listed complex set on a reserve of 64 hectares.
+Walka Water Works is a heritage listed complex set on 64 hectares of reserve.
 The former industrial site, owned by Crown Lands, has been managed by Maitland City Council since 2007.

 Revitalisation steps